mfbz/rift-js/docs/specs.md

 **Solution:**

 - Harpoon prompts the user before injecting any new origin
-- Users can “Always trust” or “Deny” domains
+- Users can "Always trust" or "Deny" domains
 - Wallet may check `/.well-known/rift.json` to validate Rift identity
 - Optionally implement a public Rift Provider Registry